 "There was a time when you couldn't run a cafeteria (unsubsidized) with 800 people," Friedrich said.
 "Technology is the only way to do that.
 They love the technology.
 They love what we do for them.
 It's making us extremely competitive.
 I think this will change corporate dining."

 (Editor's note: This is a 2-part series on self order kiosks for corporate dining.
-Part 2 will explore how Friedrich's team developed the self-serve kiosk solution.)
+Part 2 explores how Friedrich's team developed the self-serve kiosk solution.)